splunk/simdata-examples/02 app management/README.md

 # Application Management example

-This simulation has CSV files used for mockdata.
+This simulation has CSV files used for `mockdata`.
 They are included under the `data` directory here.
-CSV mockdata files must reside at the same file system path as the simulation file, or the `data` directory at that path.
+CSV `mockdata` files must reside at the same file system path as the simulation file, or the `data` directory at that path.

 The application management simulation intends to model a simple web application with 3 entities: